johnsusek/praeco/README.md

 docker-compose up --force-recreate --build; docker image prune -f
 ```

-ℹ️ You may need to update your config files when a new version comes out.
+You may need to update your config files when a new version comes out.
 Please see [UPGRADING.md](https://github.com/ServerCentral/praeco/blob/master/UPGRADING.md) for version-specific instructions.

 ## Configuration

-OPTIONAL: Edit config/api.config.json, config/elastalert.yaml, and/or public/praeco.config.json for advanced configuration options.
+OPTIONAL: Edit config/api.config.json, rules/BaseRule.config, config/elastalert.yaml, and/or public/praeco.config.json for advanced configuration options.
 See the [api docs](https://github.com/bitsensor/elastalert#configuration) and the [example elastalert config](https://github.com/Yelp/elastalert/blob/master/config.yaml.example) for more information on config options.

 The following config settings are available in praeco.config.json: